 Type: IDC, ILC, Rare, I don’t know

 Oncologists follow specific guidelines when deciding on the treatment plan that is right for you.
-Below we outline the general guidelines and plans based on your stage, type and sub-type of breast cancer.
+Below we outline the general guidelines and plans based on your stage, type and subtype of breast cancer.
 We also identify where you can make decisions about your treatment and what those options may be.
 Finally, we outline the pan-Canadian standards of care for access and timing of treatments.

 Making decisions related to your care can feel like a heavy burden.
 These are decisions that can have a great impact on your quality of life in the immediate and sometimes distant future.
-Your first impulse may to be start treatment immediately.
+Your first impulse may be to start treatment immediately.
 It’s important to understand that you have the time to get accurate information about your options, find useful resources (like this tool), get support, ask questions, and gain some perspective before having to decide on a course of treatment.

 *Remember: Not all experiences may follow this exact path and you may or may not have all the tests or treatments we outline within.
 We hope this pathway will give you a general understanding of the process and possible timelines.
 The standards of care reported in this tool are based on guidelines and not everyone will fall into these standard categories.
 We encourage you to always consult your doctor for the most accurate information and timelines specific to your circumstances.